Why study Art Education?

 - Successful completion of Master’s Research Project or Experiential Learning Project.

-Applications are open for Summer term only.
-Completed applications should be received by March 15th for the following summer for scholarship and/or assistantship consideration.
+Applications are open for the Summer term only.
+Completed applications should be received by January 15th for the following summer for scholarship and/or assistantship consideration.
 Applications are accepted through May 1st, but financial packages may not be available.

 This program is accredited by the National Association of Schools of Art & Design (NASAD).